Selecting the right partner to build your MVP

 People who will work on your project will have to come up with different sorts of the estimates.
 It starts with a high-level estimate before the kickoff, i.e. how many sprints might we need to accomplish a given feature set.
 Then there are estimations made during sprint planning and estimates made on the go when you check with developer how much time they need to complete a given task.
 It's very hard to check but you'll be much better of if you can trust the estimates coming from them.
 If you realize after the first couple of sprints that their estimates are way off, you have to openly discuss it and expect them to be more realistic.
 You make business decisions based on the estimates you get from them.
 Obviously, you always have to plan for some buffer but you can't accept things taking twice the time they estimated.
 An estimate is not a promise and it's not a commitment but it should mean something.

-Choosing the right partner for working on your MVP is a leap of faith.
+Choosing the right MVP development agency is a leap of faith.
 You need to feel good about your decision and have full trust in them.
 It might be hard to find a partner that meets all the criteria listed in this note but at least make sure that they won't have problems challenging you if they disagree.
 They might be right.